NewsLocal NewsKansasWyandotte County

 The Leavenworth City Commission voted Tuesday to grant CoreCivic a special use permit to operate an ICE detention center.

-The commission voted 4-1 to pass the proposal, which was advanced for a second reading back on Feb.
+The commission voted 4-1 to pass the proposal, which was advanced for a second consideration on Feb.
 24.

-Now, the approved special use permit will allow CoreCivic to repurpose its former federal prison as an ICE detention facility.
+With the approved special use permit, CoreCivic can repurpose its former federal prison as an ICE detention facility.

 "...
 We will not give up fighting against ICE detention centers because our communities neither need nor want them, and we are not alone," Advocates for Immigrant Rights and Reconciliation said in a statement.

-The private prison company has also faced legal challenges throughout this process over the premise of needing a special use permit.
+The private prison company also faced legal challenges throughout the process over the premise of needing a special use permit.

 The city's argument was that CoreCivic needed to apply for a special use permit in order to reopen after CoreCivic stopped housing inmates in its Leavenworth facility under the Biden administration.

-CoreCivic has been firm in its stance that it doesn't need a special use permit.
+CoreCivic has been unyielding on the issue of a special use permit.

 It applied for a permit back in March 2025 and then withdrew it weeks later.